CompVis/stable-diffusion/README.md

 - If you get a CUDA out of memory error, try reducing the batch size `--n_samples`.
 If it doesn't work, the other option is to reduce the image width `--W` or height `--H` or both.

+### `--n_iter`

+- Equivalent to running the script n_iter number of times.
+Only difference is that the model is loaded only once per n_iter iterations.
+Unlike `n_samples`, reducing it doesn't have an effect on VRAM required or inference time.

 ### `--H` & `--W` (Height & Width)

 - Both height and width should be a multiple of 64

 ### `--precision autocast` or `--precision full` (Full or Mixed Precision)

 - Mixed Precision is enabled by default.
-If you don't have a GPU with tensor cores, you can still use mixed precision to run the code using lesser VRAM but the inference time may be larger.
-And if you feel that the inference is slower, try using the `--precision full` argument to disable it.
+If you don't have a GPU with tensor cores (RTX 10xx series), you may not be able use mixed precision.
+Use `--precision full` argument to disable it.

+### `--unet_bs`

+- Batch size for the unet model.
+Takes up a lot of extra RAM for very little improvement in inference time. unet_bs > 1 is not recommended!

+- Should be a multiple of 2x(n_samples)

 ### Gradio for Graphical User Interface

 - You can also use gradio interface for img2img & txt2img instead of the CLI.
 Just activate the conda env and install the latest version of gradio using `pip install gradio` .

 - Run img2img using `python optimizedSD/img2img_gradio.py` and txt2img using `python optimizedSD/img2img_gradio.py`.

+-- img2img_gradio.py has the feature to crop images.
+Look for the pen symbol in the image box after selecting the image.

 ### Weighted Prompts